eagle9/palgo/valid-word-square/README.md

 The fourth row and fourth column both read "dt".

 Therefore, it is a valid word square.
-Given
+Example 3:

+Input:
 [
   "ball",
   "area",
   "read",
   "lady"
 ]

+Output:
-return false
+false

 Explanation:
 The third row reads "read" while the third column reads "lead".

 Therefore, it is NOT a valid word square.
-Related Problems
-Toeplitz matrix, word squares
-COmpany: Google
-Difficulty: easy
+Similar: word squares, toeplitz matrix